 CBC – Cannabichromene – helps to treat anxiety, stress, and inflammation.
 It also provides pain relief and has anti-viral and anti-tumor properties.
 CBC provides some of the pain relief that THC is associated with, except without the “high.”

 CBG – Cannabigerol – is another non-psychoactive cannabinoid.
-It also provides relief for inflammation and pain, and has properties that help with glaucoma, intraocular pressure, and slows the rate of blood clotting.
+It also provides relief for inflammation and pain and has properties that help with glaucoma, intraocular pressure and slows the rate of blood clotting.

 CBDA – Cannabidolic acid – is found in uncured cannabis plants.
 It’s the precursor for CBD.
-It’s great for anti-inflammation, anti-nausea, pain relief, antibacterial and antimicrobial issues as well as providing antioxidants.
+It’s great for anti-inflammation, anti-nausea, pain relief, antibacterial and antimicrobial issues, as well as providing antioxidants.

 Other Things to Consider in CBD

 As you look through CBD options, be sure to choose one that is either a full spectrum product that covers all the basics or has a more narrowed focus for your cat’s specific ailments.
-My cat who suffers from anxiety would benefit from a lavender infused product, for example.
+My cat, who suffers from anxiety, would benefit from a lavender-infused product, for example.

 How to Give CBD Oil to Your Cats

 Another issue, of course, is the way through which you should administer CBD oil to your cats.
 As we all know, Sylvester is picky, and that can make giving him supplements a bit difficult at times.
-Thankfully, CBD products come in a variety of forms to make it easier on you and your cat as you discover what works best.
+Thankfully, CBD products come in a variety of forms to make it easier for you and your cat as you discover what works best.